ImangazalievM/CleanArchitectureManifest/README.md

 }
 ```

 Perhaps you have a question: "Why we can use **R** class in the Presenter?"
 Because it uses Android Framework.
-Actually, that's not entirely true. **R** class not use any class at all.
+Actually, that's not entirely true. **R** class does not use any class at all.
 So there is nothing bad with using **R** class in Presenter.

 #### SchedulersProvider

 To test our code we need make all operations synchronous.
-For that, we must replace all Schefulers to **TestScheduler**.
+For that, we must replace all Schedulers to **TestScheduler**.
 For this reason, we set Schedulers through **SchedulersProvider**, but not directly.

 ```java
 public class SchedulersProvider {